 - Produce an art show that features applications of contemporary carvings.

 - Acknowledge the importance & stature of BC’s traditional coastal arts in the world cultural community.

-The Carving on the Edge Festival Board of Directors is comprised of its founding members and as well as newly committed members.
+The Carving on the Edge Festival Board of Directors is comprised of its founding members and newly committed members.
 We are comprised of both First Nations and non-First Nations in an organic grouping that brought us together through commitment and involvement.

 - Tim Paul, Co-chair, Nuu-chah-nulth artist and cultural historian, founding member of Society & Festival.
 2012

 - Christopher Roy, Co-chair, owner of Marketworks Media Inc. Since 2014